web counter

 North Carolina’s Longest Standing Bat Exclusion Company (919) 661-0722

-North Carolina’s Longest Standing Bat Elimination Company (919) 661-0722
+North Carolina’s Longest Standing Bat Elimination Company

 Since 1990, Triangle Wildlife Removal & Pest Control Inc. has offered pest management services and humane animal control to Raleigh and surrounding areas.
 We are hardworking and dedicated to humane wildlife removal and pest control problems.
 We use the most advanced techniques available to handle residential and commercial pest matters safely, effectively and humanely.

-Raleigh, NC Bat Removal Company
+Raleigh, NC Bat Removal Services

 For bat control services outside the Triangle North Carolina area contact Bat Control USA

-If you are looking for a Raleigh, NC bat removal company, you have come to the right place.
 Bats are winged mammals in the order Chiroptera and play an important role in our ecosystem.
-While they are very beneficial animals, bat control becomes necessary whenguano accumulation from infestations creates health concerns.
+While they are very beneficial animals, bat control becomes necessary when guano accumulation from infestations creates health concerns.
 These flying mammals cannot be relocated during their maternity season.
-A single bat can consume 1,000 insects an hour, which is why humane control methods should always be used.
+A single bat can eat up to 1,000 insects an hour, which is why humane control methods should always be used.
 Trapping is never recommended and is illegal.
 Bat exterminator services that kill bats are not permitted.
 At Triangle Wildlife Removal, we do not kill or exterminate bats.
 We specialize in exclusion methods that allow them to leave while preventing their return.

 Understanding Bat Activity in the Raleigh Area